Jump to content Jump to search

 Please address questions about the placement test to the Team “German as a Foreign Language” (German courses) or to the Team “Language Centre” (English courses) as we are not responsible for this and do not have any further information.

-If you want to take a language course from Romanistik (French, Spanish, Italian) that is not your native language and you already have prior knowledge, please participate in the corresponding placement test.
-This will ensure you start at the appropriate language level.
-If you want to take a language course without any prior knowledge, the placement test is not required.
+If you want to take a language or translation course from Romance Studies (French, Spanish, Italian) that is not your mother tongue and you already have prior knowledge, please take the corresponding placement test.
+This allows you to start directly at the appropriate language level.
+If you want to take a language course for beginners (Grundkurs, A1 level) you do not need to take the placement test.

-You can find the placement tests for Romance languages in the course catalogue.
+The placement tests for Romance Studies can be found here in the course catalogue.

 German courses: